10 Airbnb Alternatives for Every Kind of Vacation Home Seeker

 A list of our favorite vacation rental companies for everything from luxurious villas and design-forward dwellings to stylish family-friendly cribs.

 There’s no denying that Airbnb has become an essential vacation rental resource for countless travelers the world over (for us too!), but it certainly isn’t the only game in town.
-Depending on the type of vacation home you are looking for, there are ample alternative options to Airbnb.
+Depending on the type of vacation home you’re looking for, there are ample alternative options to Airbnb.

-We’ve put together our go-to list of vacation rental companies that we lean on whether we are simply looking for more choices for a popular destination or travel period (hello, last-minute holiday planners—we see you, we are you), or have something very specific in mind regarding amenities or design aesthetic.
-These are 10 of the best Airbnb alternatives for finding vacation rentals.
+We’ve put together our go-to list of vacation rental companies that we lean on whether we’re simply looking for more choices for a popular destination or travel period (hello, last-minute holiday planners—we see you, we are you) or have something very specific in mind regarding amenities or design aesthetic.
+These are 11 of the best Airbnb alternatives for finding vacation rentals.

 Long before there was Airbnb, there was Vrbo (pronounced ver-bo, a name that derives from its original incarnation as Vacation Rentals by Owner), a platform for vacation homes dating back to 1995.
 Since then, Vrbo has grown into a massive collection of more than 2 million homes throughout the world.

 Where Vrbo really thrives is in the size and scope of the inventory.
 It’s rare for the site to not have availability in a popular vacation destination for a popular season (clutch for all those last-minute planners out there).
-The search results really run the gamut from lower-priced, no-frills homes all the way to over-the-top massive mansions (and chic Arizona villas, such as the one pictured above).
+The search results really run the gamut from lower-priced, no-frills homes all the way to over-the-top stays, like the Scandinavian-inspired modern farmhouse, pictured at the top of this article, in the upper hills of California’s Ojai Valley.

 With an eye toward catering to families, only entire homes are listed on Vrbo—no shared spaces.
 And given the site’s longevity, there is a solid stockpile of user reviews for many of the properties to help flesh out your booking decision.